mvdw/openbao/README.md

 5. Clones and builds the OpenBao repository.
 6. Configures OpenBao.
 7. Generates SSL certificates.
-8. Initializes and un
+8. Initializes and unseals OpenBao.

-seals OpenBao.
 9. Creates necessary systemd services.

 Download and run the script as root: